skippyr/river-dreams/README.md

 &emsp;**3.**&ensp;Reopen zsh.

-### ¦ OhMyZSH Procedures
+### ¦ Procedures For OhMyZSH

-If you plan to use riverdreams within the OhMyZSH framework, using a terminal, follow these steps:
+If you want to install and use it with the OhMyZSH framework, follow these steps:

 &emsp;**1.**&ensp;Clone this repository using git: